dr-leo/pandaSDMX/doc/sources.rst

 Each data *source* might aggregate and provide data or metadata from multiple data *providers*.
-Or, an agency might operate a data source that only contains information provided by the same agency.
+Or, an agency might operate a data source that only contains information they provide themselves; in this case, the source and provider are identical.

-pandaSDMX identifies each data source using a string such as ``ABS``, and has built-in support for a number of data sources.
+pandaSDMX identifies each data source using a string such as ``'ABS'``, and has built-in support for a number of data sources.
 Use :meth:`list_sources` to list these.
 Read the following sections, or the file ``sources.json`` in the package source code, for more details.

-pandaSDMX also supports adding other data sources; see :meth:`add_source` and :class:`pandasdmx.source.Source`.
+pandaSDMX also supports adding other data sources; see :meth:`add_source` and :class:`~.source.Source`.

 .. contents::
    :local: